keithy/polperro/docs/README.md

 ### Sacks

 A *sack* may contain anything.
-All sacks will be flagged for manual inspection, and their provenence checked. *Sacks* may be miscellaneous items that are collected, they need not be packaged as a container.
+All sacks will be flagged for manual inspection, and their provenance checked. *Sacks* may be miscellaneous items that are collected, they need not be packaged as a container.

 ## The Pirate Organisation Metaphor